-The purchase procedure in France is extremely well regulated, and much safer than in some jurisdictions -
+The purchase procedure in France is extremely well regulated and much safer than most other jurisdictions.

 Finding a property